 Substance Use Evaluation

-The evaluation is what matters most to the license restoration Michigan hearing officer.
+The evaluation is what matters most to the license restoration hearing officer.
 A substance use evaluation (or Michigan substance abuse evaluation) is completed by a professional (usually a counselor or social worker).
-They will speak with you to gather information about your history of substance use.
+They’ll speak with you to gather information about your history of substance use.

 There are people who do not have experience completing evaluations for purposes of driver license restoration.
 Others do not have good reputations with the hearing officers.
 Our firm refers clients to an evaluator we work with closely, who is familiar with the license restoration Michigan process and is respected by the hearing officers.